 Minnesota’s community banks are vital to the communities they support.

 A community bank is a financial institution that operates locally and focuses on serving the needs of individuals, small businesses, and communities within a specific geographic area.
-These banks are often owned and operated by members of the community they serve.
+Community banks are often owned and operated by members of the communities they serve.

-Community banks differentiate themselves from large banks by their emphasis on personalized service, local decision-making, and community involvement.
-They typically have a deep understanding of the local market and are more accessible to customers, offering a more personalized banking experience than national or regional bank chains.
+Community banks emphasize personalized service, local decision making, and community involvement.
+They typically have a deep understanding of their local market and are more accessible to customers, offering a more personalized banking experience than national or regional bank chains.

 Community banks play an essential role in supporting local communities.
 They often reinvest a significant amount of their deposits back into the local economy through loans to local businesses, which helps stimulate growth and create jobs.
 Community banks also contribute to community development initiatives, sponsor local events, and participate in charitable activities.